withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 [nextjs.org/docs](https://nextjs.org/docs/getting-started) is the official Next.js documentation website, built with Next.js.
 The website offers a similar enough design and featureset to compare against the official Astro documentation website.
 This gives us a **_rough, real-world_** comparison between the two site builders for this common use-case.

 - **Next.js performance score**: 59 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fnextjs.org%2Fdocs%2Fgetting-started)
-- **Astro performance score**: 95 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocs.astro.build%2Fgetting-started)
+- **Astro performance score**: 99 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocs.astro.build%2Fgetting-started)

-One big reason behind this performance difference is Astro's smaller JavaScript payload: [nextjs.org/docs](https://nextjs.org/docs/getting-started) loads **463kb** of JavaScript on first load while [docs.astro.build](https://docs.astro.build) only loads **9.3kb** (98% less JavaScript, overall).
+One big reason behind this performance difference is Astro's smaller JavaScript payload: [nextjs.org/docs](https://nextjs.org/docs/getting-started) loads **463kb** of JavaScript on first page load while [docs.astro.build](https://docs.astro.build) loads **78.7kb** (83% less JavaScript, overall) *after* first load.

 ## Nuxt vs. Astro

 [Nuxt](https://nuxtjs.org/) is a popular website & application framework for Vue.
 It is similar to Next.js.

 Nuxt uses Vue to render your website.
-Astro is more flexible: you can use any UI component libraries (React, Preact, Vue, Svelte, and others) or Astro's built-in component syntax that is similar to HTML/JSX.
+Astro is more flexible: you are free to build UI with any popular component library (React, Preact, Vue, Svelte, Solid and others) or Astro's HTML-like component syntax which is similar to HTML + JSX.

 Both Nuxt and Astro are frameworks for building websites.
 Nuxt does best with highly dynamic websites (like dashboards and inboxes) while Astro does best with highly static websites (like content and eCommerce websites).